Mulling/mulling.github.io/content/guides/static-libs.md

 There are two reasons that I can think static linkage is not more common today.
 The first one is that most applications depend on glibc, which is a pain to statically link.
 The second one is a misconception tha static linked programs will use more disk space and memory.
 A third argument could be made that updating existent tooling and build systems to support static linkage or new binary file format is too costly.

 As a practical exercise let's compare a dynamic and a static version of the same application.
-The application we are going to compare is **st(1)**, a simple terminal that is complex enough to have a decent amount of dynamic dependencies.
+The application we are going to compare is **st(1)**, a simple terminal that is complex enough to have a decent amount of dynamic dependencies (listed bellow).
 For the comparison we are going to use **ldd(1)**, **pmap(1)**, and **top(1)**, and are mainly going to be looking at memory mappings and memory usage.

 Source code and instructions on how to compile each version can be found [here](https://github.com/Mulling/st).
-I further encourage the reader to do so and share the static version with their friends, just like the 60's.
+I further encourage the reader to do so and share the static version with their friends.

-Lets analyse the first version, dynamic linked st (st-dyn).
 Below is the output of **ldd(1)**, which displays all the dynamic dependencies of a program:

 ```shell {linenos=false}
 $ ldd st-dyn